anish-saha/Graph-API/README.md

 # Graph-API
-One of my CS61B projects where I created a Graph API to implement a trip and a make client.
+A data structures project where I created a Graph API to implement a trip and a make client.
 Makes use of directed or undirected graphs to run these clients.
 Both clients utilized implementations of Djiktra's algorithm, Depth/Breadth First Search, and A * Traversal.